-Curriculum Intent: The music curriculum and provision at Tapton is inclusive, broad-ranging, challenging, fun, and does not shy away from teaching mastery of the more complex musical skills.
-Our spiral curriculum enables equal and continuous development of the three main musical skills: performing, listening, and composing and we study music from all of the three main areas of study (Western Classical Music, Popular Music, Traditional Music).
+Curriculum Intent: The music curriculum and provision at Tapton is inclusive, broad ranging, challenging, fun, and does not shy away from teaching mastery of the more complex musical skills.
+Our spiral curriculum enables equal and continuous development of the three main musical skills: performing, listening, and composing, and we study music from all of the three main areas of study (Western Classical, Popular Music, Traditional Music).
 This well-established provision provides students with a thorough grounding in all areas of the subject, so that all students are able to progress to the next stage of music study if they wish, regardless of their prior musical experiences or opportunities outside of school.
 We do not just teach to exam specifications but aim to provide students with all of the tools needed to succeed in music at a high level.
 This is evident in the destinations of our students after leaving us.
 Our robust curriculum offer is linked to, and strongly supported by, our outstanding extra-curricular programme and we work closely with our large team of visiting peripatetic instrumental and vocal teachers.
 All students have access to an established route through from beginner to high quality senior ensembles, and there are many opportunities for students to perform in our extensive concert programme.
 We teach, and provide opportunities for, students specialising in all areas of music, whether that is classical music, music technology/production, composition, or musicology, and we have strong links with external music organisations in Sheffield and further afield.
-At Tapton we aim to pass on our own passion for music to our students and nurture the musical development of every child.
+At Tapton we aim to pass on our own passion for music to our students and nurture the musical development of every child

+Core Knowledge

+Topics:

-Core Knowledge Procedural Knowledge Topics: Students will: Technical vocabulary linked to each of the musical elements in DR P SMITH - Dynamics, Rhythm, Pitch, Structure/Style, Melody/Metre, Listen to music analytically and describe it using technical vocabulary.
-Instrumentation, Texture/Tonality, Harmony.
-Aurally identify pitches as higher or lower; rhythms; major and minor chords; and intervals up to a major 3 rd .
-Western Classical Music Stylistic features of fanfares (autumn 2) and romantic orchestral music that uses chromaticism (Summer 1).
-Perform as both a soloist and as part of an ensemble on a range of instruments/voice.
-17. Read basic elements of music notation including dynamics Popular Music and articulation.
-Stylistic features of music by the Beatles (Autumn 1) and film music (Spring 2).
+Technical vocabulary linked to each of the musical elements in DR P SMITH - Dynamics, Rhythm, Pitch, Structure/Style, Melody/Metre, Instrumentation, Texture/Tonality, Harmony.

+Western Classical Music

+Stylistic features of Baroque music that use a ground bass structure (spring 2) and classical music that we hear in our everyday life (summer 1).

+Popular Music

+Stylistic features of electronic music (autumn 2) and current pop music (spring 1).

+Traditional Music

+Stylistic features of blues music (autumn 1) and calypso music (summer 2).

+Procedural Knowledge

+Students will:

+Listen to music analytically and describe it using technical vocabulary.

+Aurally identify instruments; rhythms; major and minor chords; intervals up to a perfect 5th.

+Perform as both a soloist and as part of an ensemble on a range of instruments/voice/technology.

+Read basic elements of music notation including dynamics, articulation, repeats, and accidentals.

 Compose music following a given brief using both traditional written notation and music technology.
-Traditional Music Stylistic features of folk music (spring I) and music from Africa (summer 2).
-Llama avva mlv -